 A journey through the transformation process undergone by the Madrid museum over the past quarter of a century (Prado Museum.
 9 Jun-27 Sept).

-Europe’s most exclusive interior design exhibition is holding its 61st edition (Calle San Agustín, 11.
-9 Apr-24 May 2026).
+Europe’s most exclusive interior design exhibition is holding its 62nd edition (April-May 2027).

 Europe's largest fine foods fair is a must for professionals from the sector (IFEMA MADRID.
 13-16 April).